-In Figure 5(a), the inflow is a single phase (liquid) and the outflow from the single-phase tank is split in two liquid streams (L_1 and L_2).
-There is one inventory, so for self-consistency, one of the outflows must be on inventory control whereas the other outflow can be flow controlled (adjustable split).
+In Figure 4(a), the inflow is a single phase (liquid) and the outflow from the single-phase tank is split in two liquid streams ( $L_1$ and $L_2$ ).
+There is one inventory, so for local-consistency, one of the outflows must be on inventory control whereas the other outflow can given, for example by a flow controller.
+That is, we have an adjustable split.

-In Figure 5(b) the inflow is two-phase (liquid and vapor) and there are two inventories (liquid and vapor) that needs to be regulated.
-To have a consistent inventory control structure, both the outflows (vapor and liquid) must be used for inventory control.
-In Figure 5(b) this is illustrated by the LC (liquid inventory) and PC (vapor inventory).
+In Figure 4(b) the inflow is two-phase (liquid and vapor) and there are two inventories (liquid and vapor) that need to be regulated.
+To have a consistent inventory control structure, both outflows (vapor and liquid) must be used for inventory control.
+In Figure 4(b) this is illustrated by the LC (liquid inventory) and PC (vapor inventory).
 In this case, the split is not adjustable in practice because the split is indirectly determined by the feed quality (fraction of vapor).